LEARNAcademy/syllabus/ruby/blocks.md

 ### Ranges

 Arrays are a commonly way to store data.
-Arrays are also a very convenient want to store data as they are well organized, predictable, and allow for iterative actions.
+Arrays are also a very convenient way to store data as they are well organized, predictable, and allow for iterative actions.
 Arrays are not the only iterable data types in Ruby.
 Another way to store iterable data is in a range.
-A **range** is a Ruby class that represents an interval of consecutive data defined with a start value and run throw an ending value.
+A **range** is a Ruby class that represents an interval of consecutive data defined with a starting value and runs through an ending value.

 ```ruby
 1..10
 'a'..'z'
 ```

 The range on its own doesn't do much but it can be used to create a list of all the values from the first to the last.
 To access the full list we can apply an `each` block.
-In order to indicate to Ruby that the each method is being applied to the range we need to wrap the data in parentheses.
+In order to indicate to Ruby that the each method is being applied to the range full range and not just the ending character we need to wrap the range in parentheses.

 ```ruby
 (1..10).each do |value|